The Texas

 A study of four DLT intersections in other states showed a 10-30% increase in throughput and a 30-80% reduction in delays.
 A DLT in Baton Rouge reported a 40% decrease in travel time and average delay of less than half of that before the DLT.
 A survey of drivers who regularly use the DLT in Baton Rouge showed that 87% felt that traffic congestion was improved with 48% reporting their travel time "extremely decreased."
 Computer modeling of the Bandera/1604 intersection showed as much as a 75% reduction in delay with a DLT.

 Safety has also generally improved at DLT intersections studied with serious crashes decreasing 34% at the Baton Rouge location (total collisions were down 25%) and crashes at or near a DLT in Utah were reported to have decreased a whopping 60%.
 Crashes at the Bandera/1604 intersection decreased 44% during the first nine months of operation.
-A further review in 2022 shows that, despite traffic having returned to pre-COVID levels, crashes at Bandera and Loop 1604 are less than half of what they were before the DLT.
+A further review in 2022 showed that, despite traffic having returned to pre-COVID levels, crashes at Bandera and Loop 1604 were less than half of what they were before the DLT.

 DLT locations in San Antonio: